lauringlab/COVID19SequenceCompile/README.md

 ##### Pangolin

-Instructions for installing the command line version of Pangolin can be found here:
+Instructions for installing the command line version of Pangolin can be found here: https://cov-lineages.org/pangolin_docs/installation.html

+Note: This can only be completed using Linux or OS operating systems.

+Pangolin can also be used at the following site: https://pangolin.cog-uk.io/

+##### Next Clade

+Next Clade can be accessed at this site: https://clades.nextstrain.org/

+After the process is complete, the output should be downloaded as a .tsv file.

+##### GISAID

+GISAID can be accessed at this site: https://www.gisaid.org/

+Note: You will need to register - https://www.gisaid.org/registration/register/